movatica/dokuwiki-selectionsearch/README.md

 Prerequisites:
 - PHP 8 for PHP static code analysis and optimization
 - closure-compiler for Javascript static code analysis and optimization
+- gzip for asset precompression
+- zip for packaging

 Run `./make.sh release` to build a release package.
 This minifies PHP and Javascript code.

 Run `./make.sh debug` to build a debug package with better readable code.